106FaceEater106/League-Of-Legends-Randomizer/README.md

 A)It basically create a random rune page for you for league of legends.

 Q)Will i get banned on league if i use this?
-A)No, this doesnt motify anything with league nor does it require you to have league.
-All the names used are from league but are placed into a file in the array folder.
+A)No, this doesnt modify anythingon league nor does it require you to have league.
+All the names used are from League.

-Q)Can I motify it?
+Q)Can I modify it?
 A)Yes its under MIT, just be sure to say where you got it from and leave the console.log('\x1b[36mOriginal creator - Scott - twitch.tv/lonlygamerx') in it.

 Q)What did you use to create this.
 A)I create this in visual studio code.
-The coding language i used is Node.js version 12.18.1 (recently update it to 14.4.0)
+The coding language i used is Nodejs version 12.18.1 (recently update it to 14.4.0)